FerretDB/FerretDB/website/docs/security.md

 ```

 The client uses TLS client certificate file and root CA certificate file.
+In this example, it uses `client-certs` for client authentication.

 ```
 client-certs/
 ├── client.pem
 └── rootCA-cert.pem
 ```

-If you have mongosh installed, following connects to mongosh to connect as `user2`.
+If you have mongosh installed, following connects to mongosh to connect as `user2` using TLS
+with certificates in `client-certs` directory.
+Be sure to check that `client-certs` directory is present.

 ```sh
 mongosh 'mongodb://user2:pass2@127.0.0.1:27018/ferretdb?authMechanism=PLAIN&tls=true&tlsCertificateKeyFile=./client-certs/client.pem&tlsCaFile=./client-certs/rootCA-cert.pem'
 ```

 Otherwise, you can use docker to connect as `user2`.
+In this example, it uses docker volume to mount `./server-certs` of docker host to `/clients` docker container.

 ```sh
 docker run --rm -it --network=ferretdb -v ./client-certs:/clients --entrypoint=mongosh mongo \
 'mongodb://user2:pass2@host.docker.internal:27018/ferretdb?authMechanism=PLAIN&tls=true&tlsCertificateKeyFile=/clients/client.pem&tlsCaFile=/clients/rootCA-cert.pem'
 ```

-Note that it uses `host.docker.internal` host here, because certificates
+Note that it uses `host.docker.internal` host in the above, because it
-need to match certificate's [altnames](https://github.com/FerretDB/FerretDB/blob/main/build/certs/Makefile).
+needs to match certificate's [altnames](https://github.com/FerretDB/FerretDB/blob/main/build/certs/Makefile).
-These examples use certificates from https://github.com/FerretDB/FerretDB/tree/main/build/certs.